-Which one do you think is better: Only child or siblings?
+Which one do you think is better: single child or siblings?

 In some cases, it is the family’s financial constraints, while in others, it is the parents’ desire to fulfill their own career goals.
 And many times, it is simply the couple’s belief that this is the best way to save & provide all the resources, love & care to the child.
 However, there are a lot many aspects that need to be understood from the child’s perspective.